Jericho Name Meaning: Origins and Significance

 Battle of Jericho

-Community and Cultural Significance of Jericho
+Community & Cultural Significance of Jericho

 Jericho as a Community